Authored by the expert who managed and guided the team behind the Austria Property Pack

 Which amenities increase rent the most in Salzburg?

-The top five amenities that increase rent the most in Salzburg are parking or garage space, balcony or terrace, elevator access (in older buildings), energy-efficient heating and windows, and a modern kitchen with quality appliances.
+The five amenities that increase rent the most in Salzburg are a balcony or terrace, parking, a lift, a modern kitchen and bathroom, and good energy performance.

 In our property pack covering the real estate market in Salzburg, we cover what are the best investments a landlord can make.